 In 4th and 5th grade, I want my students independently reading books of their choosing and lots of them.
 However, I also really love using reading centers a couple of days a week in addition to independent reading.
-It helps me make sure that I cover my reading standards and allows my students plenty of time to practice them.
-On this post, I will share some free reading games and activities to help you launch your reading centers at the beginning of the school year.
+It helps me ensure that I cover my reading standards and allows my students plenty of time to practice them.
+In this post, I will share some free reading games and activities to help you launch your reading centers at the beginning of the school year.

 Using Review Skills to Launching Reading Centers